What should i look for in a therapist?

 Counselling Services for Waterloo Region

 A good therapist is someone who has done extensive training in a relevant field and has counselled for a number of years.
 You might see a number of different acronyms indicating what kind of education a professional has gone through in order to become proficient in counselling.
-If you are confused (and you very well might be - this is confusing stuff), check out this page to better understand what people's acronyms actually mean.

 Keep in mind that these credentials are the minimum of what you need to achieve in order to be a therapist; therefore, I recommend that you find someone who has continued their education and learnt more about specific counselling theories.
 After all, the more strategies a therapist has in their toolbox, the more they can draw from when they are working with you to develop a therapeutic plan to meet your goals.